windyboy/go-caatsm/docs/dev-guide.md

 docker compose -f docker-compose.dev.yml up -d postgres nats nats-box
 ```

+> **NATS Mode Selection:** The application supports two consumption modes:
+> - **Core NATS mode** (default for development): Simple pub/sub without persistence or retry mechanisms.
+Recommended for local development and testing where message loss is acceptable.
+Fast and lightweight.
+> - **JetStream mode**: Provides message persistence, ACK/NAK, automatic retries, and DLQ support.
+Recommended for production environments and integration testing.
+>
-> Development mode defaults to `nats.mode = "core"`, so the processor consumes directly from the configured subject (`subscription.topic`). **However, the publisher always targets JetStream for deduplicated fan-out, so the provided Taskfile (and most examples below) override the mode to `jetstream`.** If you truly need core mode, set `CAATSM_NATS_MODE=core` manually and ensure any publishers use core subjects.
+> Development mode defaults to `nats.mode = "core"` in `config.dev.toml`.
+To use JetStream in development, set `CAATSM_NATS_MODE=jetstream` or change the config file. **Note:** The publisher always targets JetStream for deduplicated fan-out, so if you use Core mode for consumption, ensure your publishers align with your messaging strategy.
+See the README.md "NATS Mode Selection" section for a detailed comparison.

 - `postgres` seeds the `aviation` schema using `internal/infra/postgres/telegrams.ddl` and exposes port `5432`.
 - `nats` enables JetStream with client port `4222` and monitoring/UI on `8222`.